thetardigrades/SolanaGameServer-SDK/README.md

 4) Crypto is still broadly confusing, sketchy and a big target for hackers - which makes it harder for newer blockchain developers to be successful with web2 strategies.

-SGS endeavors to make it easier for game developers to take their web2 games and adapt them to web3 with Solana by building the best, secure, game-oriented smart contracts on Solana.
+Tardigrade Life Sciences, Inc endeavors to make it easier for game developers to take their web2 games and adapt them to web3 with Solana by building the best, secure, game-oriented smart contracts on Solana.

 Why?
 Because Game development on Solana is *challenging*.
 Reference: See this *42p* document on how to build play-to-earn Solana games: https://learn.figment.io/tutorials/pay-to-play-gaming-on-solana.